Logo Icon

 Q8.
 What is a bank reconciliation statement?
 Why is it prepared?

-Ans: A statement that is prepared to rectify or tally the difference that exists between the user passbook and the cashbook of the firm, so that the cause of the difference can be determined and rectified is known as Bank Reconciliation Statement.
-Following are the reasons for its preparation:
+Ans: A Bank Reconciliation Statement is prepared to rectify or tally the difference between the user passbook and the firm's cashbook to determine and rectify the cause.
+The following are the reasons for its preparation:

-• To determine if the balance reported by the company’s cashbook is the correct amount.
+• To determine if the balance reported by the company’s cashbook is correct.

-• Rectifying any errors present in the cash book so that proper statements can be generated.
+• Rectifying errors in the cash book so proper statements can be generated.

 • Prevents fraudulent activities like embezzlement and improves accountability.